This fish is born as a female, but often becomes male later in life!

-- Have protruding teeth, used to prey on hard-shelled organisms.
+- Has protruding teeth, used to prey on hard-shelled organisms.

-- Incredibly long lived.
-Maximum known lifespan in the wild is 53 years, though most members of this species do not reach this age (in part due to fishing pressure).
+- Is incredibly long lived.
+Its maximum known lifespan in the wild is 53 years, though most members of this species do not reach this age (in part due to fishing pressure).

-- Adults are sequential hermaphrodites, changing from fully functioning females to fully functioning males following size-advantage model.
+- Is a sequential hermaphrodite as an adult, changing from a fully functioning female to fully functioning male after reaching a certain size.
 Sex change in this species is unidirectional.

-- Males establish a spawning territory during mating season (July-Sept.), and defend a group of females with which he breeds.
+- As a male, this fish establishes a spawning territory during mating season (July-Sept.), and defends a group of females with which he breeds.

-- Hunts in the day on sea urchins, bivalves, barnacles, and bryozoans.
+- Hunts in the day for sea urchins, bivalves, barnacles, and bryozoans.

-- Are a common prey of pinniped species such as the harbor seal and California sea lion.
+- Often prey of pinniped species such as the harbor seal and California sea lion.

-- At night, takes refuge in crevices where it wraps itself in a mucous cocoon to hide scent from predators
+- At night, it takes refuge in crevices where it wraps itself in a mucous cocoon to hide scent from predators.

-- Vulnerable to parasitic flatworm, but the mutualistic senorita fish cleans parasites from the fish’s skin and gills.
+- Vulnerable to parasitic flatworms, but the mutualistic senorita fish cleans parasites from the fish’s skin and gills.

-- Line and hook, trap (with a small proportion incidental catch in the offshore gillnet fishery).
+- Caught with line and hook, and traps (with a small proportion incidental catch in the offshore gillnet fishery).

 Status of the fishery

-- At current level of exploitation across its range, considered ‘vulnerable’ on the IUCN Red List of Threatened Species.
+- At the current level of exploitation across its range, it is considered ‘vulnerable’ on the IUCN Red List of Threatened Species.

-- Upper limit on historical population size in the species’ known habitat is 70,380,000.
+- The upper limit on historical population size in the species’ known habitat is 70,380,000.
 It is unclear what the population size is currently.
 However, increased fishing and lower overall catch indicate a decreasing population size.

 Potential ecosystem impacts

-- A keystone predator of the purple sea urchin that limits urchin grazing on kelp.
+- It is a keystone predator of the purple sea urchin that limits urchin grazing on kelp.
 Removing this predator can result in an increase in urchin numbers and grazing pressure on kelp, with subsequent knock-on effects for kelp dependent species.

 Description of meat

-- The meat is white and delicate, with a mild flavor.
+- White and delicate, with a mild flavor.

-- Large fillets, skin on or off depending on how the fish is to be prepared.
-Can also be cooked whole.
+- This fish yields large fillets with skin on or off depending on how the fish is to be prepared.
+It can also be cooked whole.